ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 Many believe that this is not a person named Satoshi Nakamoto, it is just a fictional character.
 By the way, the correct information is not available from anyone about its veracity.

 The invention of the blockchain for bitcoin is the first digital currency that can solve the double-spending problem without the help of any trusted central authority or central server.
-That&#39;s why this Blockchain Technology has also been the inspiration for many other applications.
+That's why this Blockchain Technology has also been the inspiration for many other applications.

 **Why should we know about Blockchain?**